-Analysis | With a week left, Trump modifies his pitch to suburban women: he’ll get their husbands back to work
+Analysis | With a week left, Trump modifies his pitch to suburban women: He’ll get their husbands back to work

 Then Trump really made women an offer they couldn’t refuse.

 “And you know what else?
-I’m also getting your husbands— they wanna get back to work, right?” he said.
+I’m also getting your husbands — they wanna get back to work, right?” he said.
 “They wanna get back to work.
-We’re getting your husband’s back to work and everybody wants it.”
+We’re getting your husbands back to work, and everybody wants it.”

 Nearly 6 million women have lost their jobs since the pandemic began.
 There are now 2.3 million fewer women working than there were when Trump took office.
 Those people need jobs, too, not just their husbands, should they be married.

 But regardless, Trump isn’t even getting married men back to work.
-The government tracks employment by marital status and nearly 2.5 million married men have lost their jobs during the pandemic.
+The government tracks employment by marital status, and nearly 2.5 million married men have lost their jobs during the pandemic.
 The losses had hit nearly 4 million, before rebounding — and then again getting worse.

 There are now as few married men working as there were in October 2013.
 There are 2 million fewer married men working now than when Trump took office.
 More than half of the married men who lost jobs since March haven’t yet gotten back to work.

-Inaccuracies aside, it’s just an odd thing to pledge in October 2020, as though the dynamics of family relationships hadn’t changed since he was a kid growing up in Queens.
+Inaccuracies aside, it’s just an odd thing to pledge in October 2020, as though the dynamics of family relationships haven’t changed since Trump was a kid growing up in Queens.
 Just under half of those employed in the United States are women, a group who Trump suggested were instead mostly waiting dutifully at home, watching soap operas while their partners were grinding away at the auto plant.

 In reality, of course, millions of men and women across the country are both at home, juggling work with raising kids.
-Millions more are heading to jobs where the risk of contracting the coronavirus is significantly higher.
+Millions more are heading to jobs where the risk of contracting the novel coronavirus is significantly higher.
 Employment doesn’t look the same way it did a year ago, which Trump should know.
 But he should certainly know it doesn’t look the way it did 70 years ago.